ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 generations passed between collections using the empirical relationship between temperature and development time for *Acartia tonsa* from Leandro et al. (2006).
-For initial estimates, we used a temperature halfway between what was observed during collection.
+For initial estimates, we used a temperature halfway between what was observed during collection, although this estimate can be improved by using non-linear averaging to account for Jenzen’s Inequality and the effect of temperature variation on rate functions.
 Changes were examined for each pair of collections (early to peak, and peak to late).

 Shown below is a comparison of the estimated haldane values for CTmax and body size, separated by season.
 Keep in mind that while this metric